 Let's repeat the process with a blues pentatonic scale, this time in the key of G.

 Pentatonic Blues Scale with Root on the Third Fret (key of G)

-Blues pentatonic scale in the key of G at the third fret.
+Blues pentatonic scale in the key of G in the third fret form.
 (View Larger Image)